Archon-Git/Algorithms/README.md

 # Algortithms
-Code, implementation and excersises of Analysis of Alogrithms.
+Code, implementation and excersises from Analysis of Alogrithms.